Ariana Grande: 2024–present: Eternal Sunshine, Wicked, and Petal

-Grande starred as Galinda Upland, alongside Cynthia Erivo as Elphaba Thropp, in the two-part film adaptation of the fantasy musical Wicked, directed by Jon M. Chu.
-She was cast in November 2021, and had auditioned five times for the role.
-She was credited with her birth name Ariana Grande-Butera, which was her name when she first saw the stage musical at age 10.
+Grande starred as Galinda Upland alongside Cynthia Erivo as Elphaba Thropp in the two-part film adaptation of the fantasy musical Wicked, directed by Jon M. Chu.
+She was cast in November 2021 after auditioning five times for the role.
+She was credited with her birth name, Ariana Grande-Butera, which was her name when she first saw the stage musical at age ten.
 Grande reported that she began taking acting and singing lessons months before she auditioned for the role of Glinda because she wanted to be cast "so badly".
-The first part, Wicked, was theatrically released on November 22, 2024.
-A critical and commercial success, it was listed amongst the best musical and fantasy films of the 21st century by various media, grossed US$756 million worldwide, and became the highest-grossing musical adaptation film of all time.
-Grande's performance and comedic timing received praise from critics; she was nominated for supporting actress categories at the 97th Academy Awards, 82nd Golden Globe Awards, the 30th Critics' Choice Awards, the 78th British Academy Film Awards, and the 31st Screen Actors Guild Awards.
-To promote Wicked, she hosted Saturday Night Live on October 12, 2024.
-The episode drew the show's highest ratings since May 2021 and became its most-watched episode on Peacock and social media.
-The film's accompanying soundtrack was co-billed to Grande, who performed seven songs from the musical.
-It was met with positive reception and debuted at number two on the Billboard 200 with 139,000 units, marking the highest debut for a soundtrack to a stage-to-film adaptation.
-The second part, Wicked: For Good, was released on November 21, 2025.
-On March 2, 2025, Grande and her Wicked co-star Erivo opened the 97th Academy Awards ceremony with a medley of "Over the Rainbow", "Home", and "Defying Gravity".
-In November 2025, she appeared in the special Wicked: One Wonderful Night, performing music from the Wicked films alongside the cast.
-A live album of the special was released in tandem with the broadcast.
-Grande will host Saturday Night Live on December 20, 2025, marking her third time.
+The first part, Wicked, was theatrically released in November 2024, followed by the second part, Wicked: For Good, in November 2025.
+Critically acclaimed, Wicked was regarded amongst the best musical films of the 21st century and declared a pop culture phenomenon by various media.
+For Good was met with lukewarm reviews and less enthusiasm than its predecessor.
+Both parts were listed among the top ten films of 2024 and 2025 by the American Film Institute.
+The two parts grossed $759 million and $540 million worldwide, becoming the highest-grossing and third-highest-grossing musical adaptation films of all time, respectively.
+Grande's performance and comedic timing received praise from critics; she was nominated for supporting actress categories at the 97th Academy Awards, the 82nd and 83rd Golden Globe Awards, the 30th and 31st Critics' Choice Awards, the 31st and 32nd Actor Awards, and the 78th British Academy Film Awards.

+The films' soundtracks were co-billed to Grande, who performed several songs from the musical and an original track titled "The Girl in the Bubble", written by Stephen Schwartz for the Wicked: For Good soundtrack.
+Both albums received positive reviews and debuted at number two on the Billboard 200 with 139,000 and 122,000 units, tying for the highest debut for a soundtrack to a stage-to-film adaptation.
+Grande and her co-star Erivo's rendition of "Defying Gravity" won Best Pop Duo/Group Performance at the 68th Annual Grammy Awards.
+To promote the Wicked films, Grande hosted Saturday Night Live on October 12, 2024 and December 20, 2025.
+Her 2024 episode drew the show's highest ratings since May 2021, at the time, and became its most-watched episode on Peacock and across social media; the 2025 episode was season 51's highest-rated and SNLs most-watched holiday episode since 2020.
+She and Erivo opened the 97th Academy Awards with a medley of "Over the Rainbow", "Home", and "Defying Gravity".
+It was reported in October 2025 that Grande was set to appear in the thirteenth season of the horror anthology series American Horror Story; her involvement was later canceled due to scheduling conflicts.
+In November 2025, Grande appeared in the special Wicked: One Wonderful Night, performing music from the Wicked films alongside the cast; a live album of the special was released in tandem with the broadcast.
+For her and Erivo's role as principal performers and co-hosts in the special, they were nominated alongside the producers for Outstanding Variety Special (Pre-Recorded) at the 78th Primetime Creative Arts Emmy Awards.